vexown/wave_rover_driver/README.md

 # WAVE ROVER driver

-This project, WAVE ROVER driver, is based on the [ugv_base_general](https://github.com/waveshareteam/ugv_base_general) repository by waveshareteam.
+WAVE ROVER driver project, is based on the [ugv_base_general](https://github.com/waveshareteam/ugv_base_general) repository by waveshareteam.

-This project is licensed under the GNU General Public License v3.0, as is the original `ugv_base_general` project.
-See license information at the end of this readme.

 # WHAT IS THE WAVE ROVER?
+In short, Wave Rover is a Mobile Robot.
+It runs on 4 wheel drive, features both lower level board (ESP32) for fundemental rover control as well as higher level upper board (e.g Raspberry Pi) for things like cameras, AI processing and stuff like that.
+It runs on some LiPo cells with BMS and charging control board "UPS Module"(also from Waveshare).
+Great thing about this platform is that everything is open source, you can modify it as much as you want.

-See the Waveshare wiki for the description of the Wave Rover - https://www.waveshare.com/wiki/WAVE_ROVER
+See the Waveshare wiki for a more in-depth description of the Wave Rover - https://www.waveshare.com/wiki/WAVE_ROVER

 ## Basic Description
 The Waveshare UGV robots utilize both an upper computer and a lower computer.
 This repository contains the program running on the lower computer, which is typically a ESP32 with **General Driver for Robots**